zapta/apio-wiki-dev/docs/cmd-apio-build.md

-# Apio build
+# Building a Project

-The command `apio build` processes the project’s synthesis source files and generates a bitstream file, which can then be uploaded to your FPGA.
+The `apio build` command compiles the project's source files and generates a bitstream ready for upload to the FPGA.

 ## EXAMPLES

 ```
-apio build                   # Typical usage
+apio build                   # Typical Usage
-apio build -e debug          # Set the apio.ini env.
+apio build -e debug          # Use a specific environment from apio.ini
-apio build -v                # Verbose info (all)
+apio build -v                # Show all verbose output
 apio build --verbose-synth   # Verbose synthesis info
 apio build --verbose-pnr     # Verbose place and route info
 ```